 Receivables of the Group consist mainly of receivables from finance companies.
-Credit risk of the Group refers to the risk that a counterparty will default on its contractual obligations resulting in a financial loss to the Company.
+Credit risk of the Group refers to the risk that a counterparty will default on its contractual obligations resulting in a financial loss to the Group.
 Longo considers all of its material counterparties to be creditworthy as they represent well-established financial institutions.
 Groups' exposure to credit risk is continuously monitored, in particular, if agreed payments are delayed.
-Receivables for sold motor vehicles form 226 120 EUR (34 638 EUR in 2020).
+Receivables for sold motor vehicles and leasing commissions form 161 931 EUR (226 120 EUR in 2021).
 All of the amount is received at the moment of preparation of the financial statements.

-The credit risk on cash and cash equivalents is limited because the counterparties are banks with high credit-ratings assigned by international credit-rating agencies.
+The credit risk on cash and cash equivalents is limited because the counterparties are banks with high credit-ratings assigned by international credit-rating agencies, as well as banks and payment systems regulated by respective National Banks or financial conduct authorities.
 To spread the credit risk, Longo deposits its cash reserves with different banks.
-Cash and cash equivalents consist of 2 890 919 EUR (1 481 946 EUR in 2020), they are deposited in total of 7 banks or payment systems.
+Cash and cash equivalents consist of 1 417 811 EUR (2 890 919 EUR in 2021) and 181 674 PLN (0 in 2021), they are deposited in total of 8 banks or payment systems.